0

 The Exhaustion of Beta Cells and Reduced Insulin Production

 Hyperinsulinemia stresses out your beta cells that make insulin.
-Over time, they get exhausted, according to research.
-As a result, these tired cells produce less insulin, which is terrible news.
+According to research, they get exhausted over time.
+As a result, these tired cells produce less insulin.

 The Imbalance Leading To Health Issues

-An imbalance between high blood sugar (because cells aren't getting enough), reduced insulin output (remember those tired beta cells?), and ongoing resistance from the remaining working ones spell trouble for your health.
+An imbalance between high blood sugar, reduced insulin output, and ongoing resistance from the remaining working ones spell trouble for your health.

 Researchers say this triad often leads right up the path towards diabetes.